Bias ratio: Explanation

-Imagine that you are a hedge fund manager who invests in securities that are hard to value, such as mortgage-backed securities.
-Your peer group consists of funds with similar mandates, and all have track records with high Sharpe ratios, very few down months, and investor demand from the "[one per cent per month]" crowd.
-You are keenly aware that your potential investors look carefully at the characteristics of returns, including such calculations as the percentage of months with negative and positive returns.
+Imagine that you are a hedge fund manager who invests in securities that are difficult to value like mortgage-backed securities.
+Your peer group consists of funds with similar mandates that have track records with high Sharpe ratios, very losing months, and investor demand from the "[one per cent per month]" crowd.
+You are aware that your potential investors consider the characteristics of returns, including such calculations as the percentage of months with negative and positive returns.

 Furthermore, assume that no pricing service can reliably price your portfolio, and the assets are often sui generis with no quoted market.
 In order to price the portfolio for return calculations, you poll dealers for prices on each security monthly and get results that vary widely on each asset.
 The following real-world example illustrates this theoretical construct.

 When pricing this portfolio, standard market practice allows a manager to discard outliers and average the remaining prices.
 But what constitutes an outlier?
 Market participants contend that outliers are difficult to characterize methodically and thus use the heuristic rule "you know it when you see it."
 Visible outliers consider the particular security's characteristics and liquidity as well as the market environment in which quotes are solicited.
 After discarding outliers, a manager sums up the relevant figures and determines the net asset value ("NAV").
 Now let's consider what happens when this NAV calculation results in a small monthly loss, such as -0.01%.
 Lo and behold, just before the CFO publishes the return, an aspiring junior analyst notices that the pricing process included a dealer quote 50% below all the other prices for that security.
 Throwing out that one quote would raise the monthly return to +0.01%.